Learn how to easily touch up chipped cabinet paint and make your painted cabinets look brand new again.

 - Use a small paintbrush to paint a thin coat of primer where bare wood is showing.
 Let dry.

-- Attach any hardware.
+- Attach any hardware you removed.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.